-- This practice guide can help organizations, including but not limited to OEMs and third-party component suppliers, to: - avoid using compromised technology components in your products - enable customers to readily verify that OEM products are genuine and trustworthy
+This practice guide can help organizations, including but not limited to OEMs and third-party component suppliers, to:

+- avoid using compromised technology components in your products - enable customers to readily verify that OEM products are genuine and trustworthy - prevent compromises of your organization's information and systems caused by acquiring and using compromised technology products - avoid future compromises to the organization by continuously monitoring computing devices for platform integrity issues - implement zero trust architecture solutions and take advantage of the results of this project to help inform their policy to determine if access is authorized

-308 using compromised technology products 309 2 How to Use This Guide 310 311 312 313 This is an initial public comment draft of Volume B of a NIST Cybersecurity Practice Guide.
-Implementation of the prototype implementation at the NCCoE is ongoing.
-The NCCoE is providing this draft to gather valuable feedback and inform stakeholders of the progress of the project.
-Organizations should not attempt to implement this draft.
-314 315 316 317 When completed, this NIST Cybersecurity Practice Guide will demonstrate a standards-based reference design for verifying that the internal components of the computing devices organizations acquire are genuine and have not been tampered with and provide readers with the information they need to replicate the reference design.
-It is modular and can be deployed in whole or in part.
-318 This guide contains three volumes: 319 NIST Special Publication (SP) 1800-34A: Executive Summary 320 321 NIST SP 1800-34B: Approach, Architecture, and Security Characteristics-what we built and why (you are here) 322 NIST SP 1800-34C: How-To Guides-instructions for building the example solution 323 Depending on your role in your organization, you might use this guide in different ways: 324 325 Business decision makers, including chief security and technology officers, will be interested in the Executive Summary, NIST SP 1800-34A , which describes the following topics: 326 327 challenges that enterprises face in decreasing the risk of a compromise to products in their supply chain 328 example solution built at the NCCoE 329 benefits of adopting the example solution 330 331 332 Technology or security program managers who are concerned with how to identify, understand, assess, and mitigate risk will be interested in this part of the guide, NIST SP 1800-34B , which describes what we did and why.
-The following sections will be of particular interest: 333 Section 3.4, Risk Assessment, provides a description of the risk analysis we performed 334 335 Section 3.5, Security Control Map, maps the security characteristics of this example solution to cybersecurity standards and best practices 336 337 338 You might share the Executive Summary, NIST SP 1800-34A , with your leadership team members to help them understand the importance of adopting a standards-based method for verifying that the internal components of the computing devices they acquire are genuine and have not been tampered with.
+2 How to Use This Guide

+This NIST Cybersecurity Practice Guide demonstrates a standards-based reference design for verifying that the internal components of the computing devices organizations acquire are genuine and have not been tampered with, and provides readers with the information they need to replicate the reference design.
+This reference design is modular and can be deployed in whole or in part.

+This guide contains three volumes:

+- NIST Special Publication (SP) 1800-34A: Executive Summary - NIST SP 1800-34B: Approach, Architecture, and Security Characteristics-what we built and why (you are here) - NIST SP 1800-34C: How-To Guides-instructions for building the example solution

+Depending on your role in your organization, you might use this guide in different ways:

+Business decision makers, including chief security and technology officers, will be interested in the Executive Summary, NIST SP 1800-34A, which describes the following topics:

+- challenges that enterprises face in decreasing the risk of a compromise to products in their supply chain

+- example solution built at the NCCoE

+- benefits of adopting the example solution

+Technology or security program managers who are concerned with how to identify, understand, assess, and mitigate risk will be interested in this part of the guide, NIST SP 1800-34B, which describes what we did and why.
+The following sections will be of particular interest:

+- Section 3.4, Risk Assessment, provides a description of the risk analysis we performed - Section 3.5, Security Control Map, maps the security characteristics of this example solution to cybersecurity standards and best practices

+You might share the Executive Summary, NIST SP 1800-34A, with your leadership team members to help them understand the importance of adopting a standards-based method for verifying that the internal components of the computing devices they acquire are genuine and have not been tampered with.

-- 339 IT professionals who want to implement an approach like this will find the whole practice guide useful. - Once the how-to portion of the guide, NIST SP 1800-34C, is complete, you will be able to use it to - replicate all or parts of the build created in our lab.
-The how-to portion of the guide provides specific - product installation, configuration, and integration instructions for implementing the example solution. - 343 We will not re-create the product manufacturers' documentation, which is generally widely available. - Rather, we will show how we incorporated the products together in our environment to create an - 345 example solution.
+IT professionals who want to implement an approach like this will find the whole practice guide useful.
+You can use the how-to portion of the guide, NIST SP 1800-34C, to replicate all or parts of the build created in our lab.
+The how-to portion of the guide provides specific product installation, configuration, and integration instructions for implementing the example solution.
+We do not re-create the product manufacturers' documentation, which is generally widely available.
+Rather, we show how we incorporated the products together in our environment to create an example solution.